willstepp/writings/hunger/hunger.md

 No food for you tonight, Mika.

 In the solitude of the journey he had begun speaking to himself for company.
-At first it was strange to do but he had gotten used to hearing his voice, and it really did make him feel less alone.
+At first it was strange to do, but he had gotten used to hearing his voice and it did make him feel less alone.

 He went to the marmot hole and stomped his foot.
 Then he got down and put his ear to the ground.
 There was no movement.

 Likely an abandoned hole.
 Makes sense.
-Here is not a good place for rodents.
+This is no place for rodents.

 Mika put food out of his mind and started a fire.
 By now the sun was just above the Western horizon and a vivid sheet of red stretched into the darkness there.
 The first stars had appeared.
 He went to the river to wash the day’s grime from his face and upper body.
 When he reached his hand into that cold water he felt something move.